 Top 10 Easy Backlinks Every Australian Business Must Have 2018

 Local citations, or backlinks, if you haven’t heard already, are one of the best ways to boost your SEO.
-In particular NAP citations are of tremendous value when it comes to ranking your site higher.
+In particular, NAP citations are of tremendous value when it comes to ranking your site higher in the local market.
 The higher quality the backlink the more impact it will have on your Google rankings.

 We’ve put together the top 10 backlinks that you can get from local listing sites that any Australian small business should be listed on.
 Do a bit of DIY search engine optimisation and you’ll find your business website starting to rank higher on Google local search results.

 Keep up your link building and local citation strategy and with a bit of dedication you’ll soon begin to show up on the “Map Pack”, the three highly sought after spots on the local maps section, a business owners digital marketing dream.

 How Do I Rank Higher With Local SEO or NAP Citations?

 One of the few ways Google can really judge whether your website is worth its salt is by checking how many other websites and pages refer or point back to you.
 This could be a link attained through a forum where a user is sharing a valuable blog article you put together or a positive social signal like having your website listed on your Facebook page, maybe a mention in a newspaper or local community article.
 The higher the authority of the website that refers back to you, the juicer the ranking gain is from each link.

 Having a healthy network of links pointing back to your website will help you accumulate authority and credibility for your own site.
 This is measured, for example, by Moz through the DA (Domain Authority) scale as, however, this is not a metric taken into account by Google.